marz1877/LRCv2/README.md

 ## Use Cases
 1. Synced Lyrics
 2. Meaning
-3. Translation: For Multi-lingual people, Language learning, Foriegn music listening.
+3. Translation: For multilingual people, Language learning, foreign music listening.
 4. Singer metadata: Kareoke
 5. Custom Styling: Expressive lyrics.
 6. Kareoke with Time and Pitch Data, Singing Learning Tool.
 7. Chords: Music Learner.
 8. Custom Images and Text: Music Learning Tool for Music Chords/Notation
 9. Background Image/Video

+### Why LRCv2 is needed
+LRCv2 lacks:
+- Translation: LRCv1 Translation is a wordaround, only per line translation is possible not word or phase or paragraph
+- Meaning/annotations: Lyrics meaning usage is popular and needs a standardization.
+- Multiple singers
+- Reliable word-level timing
+- Styling

+- Too much fragmentation in formats, all trying to achive the same thing and few differences in the features TTML,WebVTT,LRCv1-A2,YRC,QRC,KRC,LQE,LyricsFile.

 ### Automation
 **All features for creating .lrc can be automated**